testdouble/react-decoupler/README.md

   - `withParams: Array<any>`: Binds the given array of parameters as arguments to the service (value of the service must be a callable that supports `.bind()`).
-The binding happens at resolve-time and is consistent between calls.
+The binding happens at first-resolve-time and is consistent between calls.
 Use in conjunction with the `Lookup` function if you want to bind to services in the Injector.
 Defaults to undefined.

   - `asInstance: boolean`: When true, the injector will call `new` on the service value when resolving it.
+Will return a new instance _every call_.
     Defaults to false.

 - `resolve(dependencies: {} | [])`: Accepts an array or object of service keys
   and returns a matching collection of resolved services.